cosmos72/schemesh/README.md

 - [ ] shell pipelines `|`
 - [x] shell redirections `<` `>` `>>` `<&` `>&`

+Schemesh can be used as:
+* a replacement for traditional interactive Unix shell, as for example bash/ksh/zsh etc.

+* a Unix shell scriptable in Lisp - Chez Scheme, to be exact.

+* a Lisp REPL with additional syntax and functions to start, redirect and manage Unix processes

+* a Lisp library for starting, redirecting and managing Unix processes

-For scripting and serious programming, schemesh completely replaces the slow, clumsy and error-prone scripting language of a traditional shell (yes, the author has opinions) with a full-featured Lisp REPL, backed by a fast open-source Lisp compiler (Chez Scheme) that generates highly optimized native code.
+For scripting and serious programming, schemesh completely replaces the slow, clumsy and error-prone scripting language of a traditional shell (yes, the author has opinions) with a full-featured Lisp REPL, backed by the fast open-source Chez Scheme compiler that generates highly optimized native code.

 This means you can use Lisp control structures, loops and functions such as
 ```lisp